Join a Volunteer Effort in the Florida Keys

 Habitat for Humanity of Key West and the Lower Florida Keys believes volunteers are a valuable resource!
 Work alongside staff, partner homeowners and other volunteers, to help transform lives.
 This transformation and energy sustains our passion.
 Volunteer info

-Divers Can Cultivate Corals, Capture & Count Fish to Help Restore Reefs
+Cultivate Corals, Capture Lionfish & Count Fish to Help Restore Florida Keys Reefs

-Participants learn about environmental impacts on Florida’s reefs through educational lectures and hands-on dives to restore endangered staghorn and elkhorn corals, two of the reef-building species that have the best chance to propagate and create new habitats within a year or two.
+Participants learn about environmental impacts on Florida’s reefs and propagation efforts to restore endangered staghorn and elkhorn corals, two of the reef-building species that have the best chance to propagate and create new habitats at several sites along the Florida Reef Tract, which runs from north of Miami to Key West.